co-founders of kwg: Lenny and Jacinta

 Traditional Land Care

-Through the use of traditional land care practices and new technology we aim to sustainably harvest Gubinge from our traditional lands and protect and sustain the wild native orchards through ways such as traditional fire practices, cool season burns, and new ways such as our KWG Savannah Enrichment Program.
+Through the use of traditional land care practices and new technology we aim to sustainably harvest Gubinge from our traditional lands and protect and sustain the wild native orchards through ways such as traditional fire practices, cool season burns, weed management and new ways such as our KWG Savannah Enrichment and Landcare Program.
 KWG is growing over 1000 Gubinge seedlings using seed only from our area.
-These young trees will be planted into wild bushland to enrich existing land that has been damaged by late season hot fires over many years on the Dampier Peninsula.
+These young trees are being planted into wild bushland to enrich existing land that has been damaged by late season hot fires over many years on the Dampier Peninsula.
 These trees will fend for themselves once planted and will grow wild.
 This is a fairly new concept with the aim of helping to make our industry sustainable as well as continue the biodiversity of our region.Because of our Traditional knowledge we understand the environment and have concern for the global environment.
 By purchasing KWG products you can be assured that our product has the lowest carbon footprint of any on the market.
 You see, we are processing our fruit on the country close to where it grows and unlike other companies we cut out the need to transport frozen fruit by cold truck up to thousands of kilometres to process, far away from the spirit of the fruit, and often with the value added by non-Indigenous companies.
 We also utilise solar power in over 95% of our operations meaning our products have the lowest carbon footprint with the KWG aim to become carbon neutral.